SpaceBrute86/SwiftUIStore/README.md

 A simple implementation of non-consumable in app purchases in SwiftUI.

-If you use MonetizedWindowGroup to instantiate your scene, the shared store object will be automatically initialized at launch, and passed as an environment object to your views.
+At launch, either call Store.configure, or use MonetizedWindowGroup to instantiate your scene.
+MonetizedWindowGroup will call Store.configure for you, and will also pass the store object as an environment object to your views.
+Your configuration dictionary can use the following keys:
+Store.Configuration.NoAdsIdentifier for a "remove ads" product ID Store.Configuration.FeatureIdentifiers for all other product IDs.

 To give the user access to the store, add a *StoreButton* to your view.

-If you have an IAP which removes advertisements, call
+If you have an IAP which removes advertisements, just pass the appropriate key to the configuration dictionary, and call store.hasAdsRemoved to determine if this particular product has been purchased.
-Store.shared.noAdsIdentifier = "YOUR_NO_ADS_IAP_IDENTIFIER"
-as early as possible.
-Then to determine if the user has purchased this, jsut call store.hasAdsRemoved

 On iOS, the store page includes the ability to advertise addtional products.
 To do so, do the following:
 1. Obtain the identifier from App Store Connect / etc.